EcoDynForecast/FREC3004_EnvInformatics_Class/Module3_Lake_Ice_Phenology/Module3_Lake_Ice_Phenology_Student.md

 #INSERT CODE
 ```

-## Transform, model, and visualze the data
+## Transform, model, and visualize the data

 Create two regression lines that represent a breakpoint in 1970 for the
 regression.